Vineetsridhar/sound-data-transfer/README.md

   2. Limited to very certain characters
   3. The application is just listening for any sound rather than a specific frequency.
 Very easy for data to get corrupted.
 FFT could be a potential solution to this
   4. Sound doesn't travel very far unless you've got great speakers
   5. Code is kind of messy and inconsistent.
-I was semi-new to programming when I wrote it.
+I was new to programming when I wrote it.

 ## Potential improvements
   1. Better hardware would help a lot.
 My microphone could only detect certain frequencies and my speakers weren't made to turn on and off so quickly